Contact Us for a Free Consultation (213) 542-0979

 Will I Go to Jail If Charged with Embezzlement?

-This means PC 503 PC embezzlement often occurs when an employee takes advantage of their position of trust and fraudulently takes money or property for their own benefit.
+This means PC 503 PC embezzlement often occurs when an employee takes advantage of their position of trust and fraudulently takes money or property for their benefit.

-Embezzlement is known as a “wobbler” because the prosecutor can file the case as either a misdemeanor or felony offense such as:
+Embezzlement is known as a “wobbler” because the prosecutor can file the case as either a misdemeanor or felony offense, such as:

 Elements of a PC 503 Embezzlement Crime

-In order for a prosecutor to convict you, they will have to prove several factors that are called the “elements of the crime,” which are listed under CALCRIM 1806 California Criminal Jury Instructions:
+For a prosecutor to convict you, they will have to prove several factors that are called the “elements of the crime,” which are listed under CALCRIM 1806 California Criminal Jury Instructions:

 • the owner trusted the defendant and thus entrusted their money or property to them;